Strikes during the COVID-19 pandemic: University strikes in the US

-Students at the University of Chicago went on a tuition strike similar strikes were seen at Pomona College and The New School.
+Students at the University of Chicago went on a tuition strike and similar strikes were seen at Pomona College, The New School, and Columbia University.
 Students at Vassar College in Poughkeepsie went on a strike from classes after the university refused to implement a Universal Pass system for the classes during the pandemic.
 PhD students at Columbia University went on strike stating that their rent should be canceled, research stipends increased, and an extra year added to their programs to make up for lost time due to the pandemic.

-On September 8, the graduate students' union at the University of Michigan declared a strike over concerns regarding their school's reopening plans.
-The strike ended on September 17 following an agreement between the union and the university.
+On 8 September, the graduate students' union at the University of Michigan declared a strike over concerns regarding their school's reopening plans.
+The strike ended on 17 September following an agreement between the union and the university.

-On March 15, 2021, members of the Graduate Workers of Columbia–United Auto Workers began a strike at Columbia University over issues of union recognition and failures to agree to a labor contract.
+On 15 March 2021, members of the Graduate Workers of Columbia–United Auto Workers began a strike at Columbia University over issues of union recognition and failures to agree to a labor contract.

 University strikes in other countries

 Students at the Universidad de Chile and Universidad San Sebastián in Chile, went on an online strike in support for the many students who do not own a computer or constant access to the Internet for online learning.
 The 2018–2021 UK higher education strikes by university staff overlapped with the pandemic, though they originated beforehand.

-On October 19, the 1,300 University of Ottawa Support Staff members started a strike, following 19 months of unsuccessful negotiations, over cuts in Health Benefits, limited salary increases due to Ontario's Bill 124, cuts in parental leave and new retirement plan limitations.
+On 19 October, the 1,300 University of Ottawa Support Staff members started a strike, following 19 months of unsuccessful negotiations, over cuts in Health Benefits, limited salary increases due to Ontario's Bill 124, cuts in parental leave and new retirement plan limitations.
 Due to COVID-19 gathering limitations, employees on strike had to use their creativity to develop different virtual picketing techniques to raise awareness.